joelong01/secret-sample/README.md

 # add anything that needs to be run when the container is created

 ```

-> This section checks to see if the app is running in Codespaces and if not, adds the GITLAB_TOKEN key to the .env file.
-Note that it isn't set yet - that will happen in *onTerminalStart.sh*.
-If there are other secrets to add to the project, add them to the SECRET_SECTION following the pattern above.
->
-> This script is run every time a terminal is started.  it does the following:
->
-> 1. load the local environment from local.env
-> 2. login to GitHub with the proper scope
-> 3. login to azure, optionally with a service principal
-> 4. setup the secrets

 ## onTerminalStart.sh

+This script is run every time a terminal is started.  it does the following:
+1. load the local environment from local.env
+2. login to GitHub with the proper scope
+3. login to azure, optionally with a service principal
+4. sets up the secrets

 Next, we will go through the onTerminalStart.sh script and explain what each part of it does.  the format is in
 > *function ()*: